Bangladesh Military Academy

-Bangladesh Military Academy (BMA) is the military training institute for the officer cadets of Bangladesh Army.
-It is located in Bhatiary, near the Chittagong Hill Tracts, in the Chittagong District of south-east Bangladesh about 13 kilometers north of Chittagong.
-The academy is situated on the slopes of the Sitakunda hill ranges and the shore of the Bay of Bengal.
+Bangladesh Military Academy (BMA) is a military service academy for the training of officer cadets of the Bangladesh Army.
+It is located in Bhatiary, Sitakunda Upazila, in the Chittagong District of south-eastern Bangladesh.

 History

-Following the independence of Bangladesh following the break-up of Pakistan in the Bangladesh War of Independence 1971, Bangladesh Military Academy was established in January 1974 for training the officers of the Army.
-The Military Academy was opened in 1974 The academy was initially raised at Cumilla Cantonment on 29 November 1973 and later relocated to Bhatiari, Chattogram in 1976.
+Following the independence of Bangladesh following the break-up of Pakistan in the Bangladesh War of Independence 1971, Bangladesh Military Academy was established in January 1974 for training the officers of the army.
+The military academy was opened in 1974.
+The academy was initially raised at Comilla Cantonment on 29 November 1973 and later relocated to Bhatiari, Chittagong, in 1976.
 The academy was awarded the National Standard in 1979.